scvoor15/Battle_of_Neighborhoods/README.md

 # Battle_of_Neighborhoods
-Which neighborhoods are best to live in
+Create a model to help determine which neighborhoods are best to live in based on some criteria (TBD)